aczietlow/drupal-hipchat/README.txt

 The bot.module is not like other Drupal modules and requires a bit more effort than normal to get going.
-Unlike a regular Drupal page load, an IRC bot has to run forever and, for reasons best explained elsewhere, this entails running the bot through a shell NOT through web browser access.
+Unlike a regular Drupal page load, an IRC bot has to run forever and, for reasons best explained elsewhere, this entails running the bot through a shell, NOT through web browser access.

 1. This module REQUIRES Net_SmartIRC, a PHP class available from PEAR.
    In most cases, you can simply run "pear install Net_SmartIRC".

 2. Copy this bot/ directory to your sites/SITENAME/modules directory.

-3. Enable the module and configure admin/settings/bot.
+3. Enable the module(s) and then configure them at admin/settings/bot.

 4. Inside the bot/ directory is a bot_start.php script which is a wrapper around Drupal and the IRC network libraries.
 To run this script, you'll